John Hogan (singer)

 Johnny Hogan (born 31 August 1953), is an Irish country music singer-songwriter and guitar player.
 He released 16 CDs and a live concert DVD.
-He is often referred to as the 'Prince of Irish country music' as well as the 'Offaly Rover'.
+He is sometimes referred to as the 'Prince of Irish country music' as well as the 'Offaly Rover'.

 Early life

 Hogan was born and raised in the town of Kilbeggan in County Westmeath, in the midlands of Ireland.